isawzz/vid/README.md

 Note: HAS ONLY BEEN TESTED ON **_ GOOGLE CHROME _**

-trouble-shooting:
+Troubleshooting: use F12 in Chrome to see error messages

-- use F12 in Chrome to see error messages
+\*1: using an older GSM / Ludos version!

-*1: using an older GSM / Ludos version! *2: only the setup phase really works
+\*2: only the setup phase really works